theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 I try to be aware what I do and share with third-parties as much as possible, although it seems to be getting more difficult every day.

 Let me know your opinion and feedback [@christian_fei](https://twitter.com/christian_fei).

-### Update

-A more exhaustive list of tools can be found at the [/r/degoogle subreddit](https://www.reddit.com/r/degoogle/comments/g1yu01/google_alternatives_huge_list_restore_your_privacy/), [restoreprivacy.com](https://restoreprivacy.com/google-alternatives/) and [privacytools.io](https://www.privacytools.io/).

-There you can find even more tools to help you to get your privacy back.